ntnu-arl/jumping-robots/simulation_data/readme.md

 # Grid search optimization simulation data

-This repository contains the simulation data output for the paper: **Design and Experimental Verification of a Jumping Legged Robot for
+This repository contains the grid search optimization simulation data output for the paper: **Design and Experimental Verification of a Jumping Legged Robot for
 Martian Lava Tube Exploration.**

-The simulations were performed in Matlabs Simscape multibody with a simplified physical model containing the body with two 5-bar legs, each leg consisting of hips, calf, and paw.
-Height is measured from the center of the simulated motors as body height.
+Simulations were performed in Matlab Simscape multibody with a simplified physical model containing the body with two 5-bar legs, each leg consisting of hips, calves, and a paw.
+Height is measured from the center of the simulated robot body  at the point where the rotational joints representing the actuators in the 5-bar leg are located.
+The grid search parameters are listed in the table below.

 ## Result of the simulations
 | Simulation parameter  | Parameter range |